Almost abelian pseudo-K\"ahler Lie algebras: Introduction

 \subsection{Acknowledgements}

+The authors are grateful to Marco Freibert and Federico A.\ Rossi for useful comments and to the referees for their valuable comments.
 D.\ C.\ would like to acknowledge the project PRIN 2022MWPMAB ``Interactions between Geometric Structures and Function Theories'', GNSAGA of INdAM and the MIUR Excellence Department Project awarded to the Department of Mathematics, University of Pisa, CUP I57G22000700001.
-The work of A.\ G.\ is supported by the Beijing Institute of Mathematical Sciences and Applications (BIMSA).
+The work of A.\ G.\ is supported by the Scuola Internazionale Superiore di Studi Avanzati (SISSA) and was previously funded by the Beijing Institute of Mathematical Sciences and Applications (BIMSA).